Can you take Mucinex while pregnant? And are there any other ways to relieve a stubborn cough?

-No one wants to get sick during pregnancy.
-And whether it’s caused by allergies, a cold, or bronchitis, a cough can be one of the most stubborn conditions to treat.
+No matter if it’s allergies acting up, a cold that won’t quit, or bronchitis, a cough can be one of the most stubborn conditions to treat.

-So what are you supposed to do about a cough while you’ve got a baby on board?
-Are the most common medications safe for you to take right now?
+So how do you handle a cough while you’ve got a baby on board?

 In this article 📝